-The simplest reason is a lack of warmth.
+The simplest reason for cold feet is a lack of ambient warmth.
 Another common reason is poor circulation, when not enough blood is getting to your feet to keep them warm.
-This can be caused by a sedentary lifestyle if you spend much of your day sitting at a desk.
+This can be caused by a sedentary lifestyle, such as spending much of the day sitting at a desk.
 You can remedy that by getting up more frequently and moving around throughout the day.
 Circulation issues can also be caused by underlying health problems.

 Here's a look at some of the more serious reasons you may be suffering from feet that always seem to be cold: